Steve Barg, Executive Director

 Ryan Getz, Director of Land Stewardship

 Ryan Getz, a native of Mount Carroll Illinois, joined the staff of JDCF as the Director of Land Stewardship in January of 2015.
 A strong farming background, mixed with a lot of work in his family’s forest, influenced Ryan in seeking a career in Forestry.
 He graduated from Southern Illinois University at Carbondale with a B.S. in Forest Resource Management.
 After retiring from the US Army, Ryan spent three years as a civilian Military Environmental Specialist, working in Northern and Southern Illinois in the areas of land rehabilitation and maintenance, invasive species control, prescribed fire, and environmental law compliance.
-He lives in Galena with his wife Sandra, a school teacher, his two daughters, Sophia and Ella, and basset hound Molly.
+He lives in Galena with his wife Sandra, a school teacher, his two daughters, Sophia and Ella, and basset hounds Molly and Lucy.
 He enjoys playing music, hiking, home improvement, and fine woodworking in his spare time.

 Jim Johannsen, Director of Land Preservation